Outputs for Workforce Transformation Projects 2021-2022

 Background

-This project’s key focus is on developing the Pharmacy workforce, which strongly aligns with the HEE LaSE Pharmacy team 2021/22 business priorities, NHS Mental Health Implementation Plan 2019/20 – 2023/24, the NHS People Plan and NHS Long Term Plan priorities for pharmacy workforce, education, and training across London, Kent, Surrey and Sussex.
-Pharmacists have been identified as harbouring huge potential in aiding the NHS Mental Health Implementation Plan 2019/2020, however remain neglected in training provision, unsure exactly how to connect with the wider healthcare system, and often not supported directly to work with mental health
+This project’s key focus was on developing the Pharmacy workforce, which strongly aligns with the HEE LaSE Pharmacy team 2021/22 business priorities, NHS Mental Health Implementation Plan 2019/20 – 2023/24, the NHS People Plan and NHS Long Term Plan priorities for pharmacy workforce, education, and training across London, Kent, Surrey and Sussex.
+Pharmacists have been identified as having huge potential in aiding the NHS Mental Health Implementation Plan 2019/2020.
+However, they remain neglected in training provision, unsure exactly how to connect with the wider healthcare system, and often not supported directly to work with mental health.

 Project Aim